-Basically, administrators make machine settings and manage the machine; but they cannot perform normal operations, such as copying and scanning.
+Basically, administrators make machine settings and manage the machine; but they cannot perform normal operations.

 Supervisor

 The supervisor can reset an administrator's password.
 This is required if an administrator's password is lost or revealed, or if an administrator is changed.